Global Data Synchronization Network

 How does the School Nutrition Association (SNA) participate?

 SNA formed the K-12 Supply Chain Cohort, co-sponsored by inTEAM, to address critical issues.
 SNA is also educating its membership on the benefits of using GDSN as a strategy to mitigate supply chain disruptions.
 Watch the January SNA Supply Chain Series GDSN Webinar including an engaging panel of stakeholders.

 1WorldSync is a GS1 Certified data pool currently hosting the USDA and Nourish to Flourish GDSN databases.
 Manufacturers register with GS1 and select a data pool infrastructure provider to which they upload their product information.
 Manufacturers then explicitly specify which recipients can receive their product data across multiple connected data pools.

-Must I change my current Back Of The House software to take advantage of GDSN Connect?
+Must I change my current software to take advantage of GDSN Connect?

-No. GDSN can be imported directly into the items and recipe database of your current software supplier.
-Detailed documentation is provided, and our technical support team can assist if needed.
+No. GDSN Connect is designed to work alongside your existing software without replacing it.
+Items can be exported from GDSN Connect and imported directly into your current software.
+Detailed documentation is available on the GDSN Connect Data Export page, and our technical support team can assist if needed.

 Is there a cost for suppliers to publish product data to GDSN?

 Generally, No. Most suppliers (also known as Trading Partners) are already registered with GDSN since it is a common requirement to do business in many channels like Amazon, Walmart, and major foodservice distributors.
 If not, there is typically a modest initial fee and annual fees based on the size of the business.
 Most often, Suppliers can publish their data to anyone they choose without additional cost.
 Some data pool providers do charge additional fees for publishing to each Trading Partner.

 Is there a cost for districts to use the Nourish to Flourish Database?